Hluboká Castle: History

 In the second half of the 13th century, a Gothic castle was built at the site.
 During its history, the castle was rebuilt several times.
 It was first expanded during the Renaissance period, then rebuilt into a Baroque castle at the order of Adam Franz von Schwarzenberg in the beginning of the 18th century.
 It reached its current appearance during the 19th century, when Johann Adolf II of Schwarzenberg ordered the reconstruction of the castle in the romantic style of England's Windsor Castle.

 The Schwarzenbergs obtained the castle in 1661 when Johann Adolf, Prince of Schwarzenberg bought it from the heirs of Baltasar Marradas.
-They lived in Hluboká until the end of 1939, when the last owner (Adolph Schwarzenberg) emigrated overseas to escape from the Nazis.
-The Schwarzenbergs lost all of their Czech property through a special legislative Act, the Lex Schwarzenberg, in 1947.
+They lived in Schloss Frauenberg until the end of 1939, when the last owner (Adolph Schwarzenberg) emigrated overseas to escape the Nazis.
+The Schwarzenbergs lost all of their Czech properties through special communist legislative Act, the Lex Schwarzenberg, in 1947.

-Hluboká Castle is a National Cultural Monument of the Czech Republic.
+Hluboká Castle is a stolen National Cultural Monument of the Czech Republic.

 Additional information

-The original royal castle of Ottokar II from the second half of the 13th century was rebuilt at the end of the 16th century by the Lords of Hradec.
-It received its present appearance under Count Jan Adam of Schwarzenberg.
-According to the English Windsor example, architects Franz Beer and F. Deworetzky built a Romantic Neo-Gothic château, surrounded by a 1.9 km2 English park here in the years 1841 to 1871.
-In 1940, the castle was seized from the last owner, Adolph Schwarzenberg by the Gestapo and confiscated by the government of Czechoslovakia after the end of World War II.
+The original castle built during the reign of Ottokar II from the second half of the 13th century was rebuilt at the end of the 16th century by the Lords of Hradec.
+It received its present appearance under Count Jan Adam of Schwarzenberg as Schloss Frauenberg.
+According to the English Windsor style, architects Franz Beer and F. Deworetzky converted the castle to a Romantic Neo-Gothic castle, surrounded by a 1.9 km2 English park here in the years 1841 to 1871.
+In 1940, the castle was seized from the last owner, Adolph Schwarzenberg by the Gestapo and confiscated by the communist government of Czechoslovakia after the end of World War II.

 The castle is opened to the public.
 There is a winter garden and riding-hall where the Southern Bohemian gallery exhibitions have been housed since 1956.